zwlucb/zwlucb.github.io/_pages/home.md

 ---

 Welcome to the <b>R</b>obotics and <b>I</b>ntelligent <b>S</b>yst<b>E</b>ms Laboratory (<b>RISE</b>) at Arizona State University!
 We work on design and control of advanced robotic systems, including wearable assistive robots, soft robots, and unmanned aerial vehicles.
 Our aim is to design novel structures/mechanisms and intelligent learning/control algorithms for robots to safely and efficiently collaborate with human in dynamic tasks.
 We are part of [The Polytechnic School](https://poly.engineering.asu.edu/) at the [Ira A. Fulton Schools of Engineering](https://engineering.asu.edu/).
-We are also affiliated with the [ASU Robotics Group](https://robotics.asu.edu/).
+We are affiliated with the [ASU Robotics Group](https://robotics.asu.edu/) and [Center for Human, Artificial Intelligence, and Robot Teaming (CHART)](https://globalsecurity.asu.edu/center-human-artificial-intelligence-and-robot-teaming).
 The lab is directed by Dr. Wenlong Zhang, an assistant professor of systems engineering at Arizona State University.
 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->
     <ol class="carousel-indicators">